Thousands of black students leave Chicago for other segregated districts — The Chicago Reporter

-The work of Jasper’s first professional black photographer shines a light on the segregated past of an East Texas town known best for the racially motivated murder that occurred there in 1998.
+The work of Jasper’s first professional black photographer shines a light on the past of an East Texas town known best for a hate crime that occurred there in 1998.

 Behind sale of closed schools, a legacy of segregation — The Chicago Reporter

 Four years after Chicago’s mass school closures, dozens of school buildings were still empty without plans for reuse — burdening the African-American communities where they’re located.

 In Kansas City, a lesson in transforming closed schools — The Chicago Reporter

-Both Chicago and Kansas City carried out mass school closures in poor, black neighborhoods.
+Both Chicago and Kansas City carried out mass school closures in low-income, black neighborhoods.
 But they had vastly different approaches to finding new uses for the empty buildings.